Article by Scotty-Bob Morgan

 What surprises me the most about Superstition is not how much “safer” of a jump it is now with proper training and equipment (and technology such as mobile weather apps and laser-inclinometers), but how far we have come in such a short time.
 What was only a few years ago a daunting and scary jump, is now routine.
 There are still only a handful of people flying this object, but the change has been significant and rapid.

 Here’s a video of what I would consider to be a modern and technical WS BASE jump.
 It is 98m to the talus, which remains consistently low-angle for the entire flight.
-This is in my AURA 3 a few weeks ago.
+This is in my AURA 3.
 With today’s gear and our evolving understanding of WS BASE, hundreds more WS exit points exist in the USA than did just a few years ago.

 As we move into the future of wingsuit BASE, I look back at these examples of rapid progression and reflect on how we can learn from them.
 How the technology has enabled us to be safer.
 How much we have realized that micro-meteorology is critical to the entire flight, and how rising air and thermic conditions massively affect our start.